jnus/json-variables/README.md

 ```

 # Status
-This has been testet with various projects and is mature for produktion usage.
+This has been testet with various projects and is mature for production usage.
 A minimal set of features are implemented:
 1. Render variables as environment variables based on environment scope
 2. Substitute variables
 3. Substitute secrets